the4thdoctor/pg_chameleon/README.rst

 ********************************
 The system wide install is now supported correctly.

-The first time chameleon.py is executed it creates a configuration directory in $HOME/.pg_chameleon.
+The first time ``chameleon`` is executed it creates a configuration directory in $HOME/.pg_chameleon.
 Inside the directory there are two subdirectories.